Protein LLM Part 2: Scaling to 4.9 Million Samples

 The model is strongest on catalytic activity and function prediction — tasks where the training data is richest.
 Domain/motif prediction lags behind, likely because its outputs are more structured (specific domain names and boundaries) rather than free-form text.

-ROUGE-L of 0.48 means the model captures roughly half the content of reference answers.
-Not perfect, but a solid foundation for reinforcement learning to build on.
+ROUGE-L of 0.515 means the model captures roughly half the content of reference answers.
+These are moderate scores — the model produces relevant outputs but is far from matching reference quality.
+They provide a starting point for reinforcement learning to build on.

 Under the Hood: Training Stability